teusH/MySense/PyCom/README.MySense.md

 All pins can be redefined.
 Default values are based on the PCB wiring board from Fontys GreenTechLab.
 Every define can be disabled as e.g. useGPS = False.
 From Config.py one is able to define all functionality of MySense.
 On a cold restart a configuration will be compiled and stored in flash memory.
 A reboot will use the discovered configuration and detected devices.

+### GPS kit location
+MySense will complete the kit home location if the GPS coordinates in `Config.py` is defined as *[0,0,0]* (default).
+MySense will maintain current GPS location if distance to home location and previous location is more as 50 meters.
+In this case the (mobile) GPS location will be sent to the TTN server with the measurement data.
+This take place if a GPS satelite fixate is seen.

+### current time (UTC)
+On a GPS fixate the RTC clock of the controller will be updated.
+In this case measurement data will be completed with an offset (To be Done).
+The RTC time will be updated every hour on a fixate.
+This is update time is configurable.
+If there is no GPS fixate one is advised to use the lowest TTN gateway time as measurement time.
+For this type of measurements the offset of less as a second is neglectable.

 ### WLAN access point
 Default WLAN AP is WPA2 as defined by PyCom firmware ('lopy-wlan-HEXN','www.pycom.io') and is overwritten via main.py with 'MySense-HEXN' SSID.
 This can be redefined by W_SSID/W_PASS in the configuration file (default: MySense-HEXN','BehoudDeParel').
 The wifi AP name will be effectuated after ca 1 hour from a cold (re)boot.